olssonik/olssonik/README.md

 * SQL: I have experience working with basic SQL commands and database management.

 ### Projects 🔭
-I made a lot of useless repostories just to learn on them and be able to access them from everywhere but my proudest one for now is:
+I made a lot of repostories just to learn on them and be able to access them from everywhere but my proudest one for now is:
 [Russian Roullette](https://github.com/olssonik/russian_roulette)

 You can also access it as a website [here](https://olssonik.github.io)